[Sūtra]: ‘Those desiring birth [in] that [Pure] Land [of Āmítuófó], should cultivate Three Blessings…

 Thus, these three matters, [are] named [as] “pure karma”.’

-[Śākyamuni] Buddha told Vaidehī, ‘[Do] you now know not?
-These three kinds [of] karma are past, future [and] present, all [the] three periods’ Buddhas pure karma’s right causes.’
+[Śākyamuni] Buddha told Vaidehī, ‘[Do] you now know [this] or not?
+These three kinds [of] karmas precisely are, [in the] past, future [and] present, [the] three periods’ all Buddhas’ pure karma’s right causes.‘

 What Is The First Blessing?